EmanuelGustafzon/Milestone-project-2-Quiz/README.md

   ## Other Featured that can be implemented

   - There is many things that can improve this quiz.
 First of all it would be good to have a level system so the more the user learn the more advanced the questions become.
-The secound feature is to have a audio buttom so that the user can learn to pronaunce the phrases.
+The secound feature is to have a audio button so that the user can learn to pronaunce the phrases.

   ## Deployment